Secure your AI-built app before shipping.

 Fake packages mimicking official Polymarket libraries

-How to Use the Scanner
+How to Use the Bot Scanner

 Paste Code or URL